6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 3. ICOM 2300H 05 Amateur Radio — Premium Choice

-If you’re looking for a high-quality and durable HAM radio for your car, the ICOM 2300H may just be it.
+If you’re looking for a high-quality and durable HAM radio for your car, the ICOM 2300H may be it.
 ICOM is a trusted name in the radio industry, and this feature-loaded HAM radio is beautifully designed, compact, and made to last.
-Fitted with a 3-inch LCD screen that can be adjusted between green or amber, you can be sure to see it in any lighting situation.
-The screen will display the ICOMs seven different scan functions, which include priority, memory, and programmed options.
+Fitted with a 3-inch LCD screen that can be adjusted between green or amber, you can see it in any light.

-It has a premium die-cast aluminum chassis, for long-lasting durability and excellent heat dissipation and clear, loud, and crisp audio for optimum communication quality.
-It stays out of the top two on our list purely due to its comparative higher cost.
+The screen displays the ICOM’s seven scan functions, which include priority, memory, and programmed options.
+It has a premium die-cast aluminum chassis for long-lasting durability, excellent heat dissipation, and clear, crisp audio for optimum communication quality.
+It stays out of the top two on our list purely due to its comparatively higher cost.

 - High-quality construction